April 7, 2017

 5. Online learning may lead to better career prospects.

 Post-secondary education is more important than ever in today's workforce.
-According to the NALC, 65 percent of American jobs will require some level of post-secondary education by 2020.
+According to the NALC, 65% of American jobs will require some level of post-secondary education by 2020.
 With increased flexibility and accessibility, online degree and professional training programs can help you gain the skills you need to succeed in today's economy.

 "We understand that most people entering the workforce today will likely hold a dozen different positions in several different fields over their work life," Schroeder said.
 "Professional development and certification of skills, knowledge and ability is essential for advancement and employment in the rapidly changing workforce.
 Online learning is the pathway to acquire the tools and abilities for new positions and careers."